 Oakbrook 101 Blog: Screentime Controls

-By Alicia Womick, Oakbrook Director of Curriculum and Math Teacher
+By Alicia Womick, Oakbrook Dean of Academics and Upper School Math Teacher

 In a recent well-child visit to Palmetto Pediatrics here is Spartanburg, my kids were reminded that phones, computers and other electronic devices should not remain in their bedrooms during the night.
 A charging station elsewhere in the home reduces the temptation to play one more game or check that notification after bedtime.
 Dr. Donna Smith also recommended instituting a digital curfew by turning off all screen at least 1 hour prior to bedtime to allow the brain to relax and promote good sleep.
 Research has shown that screen time delays our internal clock and suppresses the release of our sleep inducing hormones.